-☐ Open the Basic Settings > Software dialog. □ In the Software update frame, URL field, specify the URL for the following format: ftp://user:password@IP_address:port/path/to/software You can also specify the URL without the user name and p them in the Credentials window after clicking the Start button image.bin assword.
-In this case, enter Click the Start button.
-The device transfers the previously used device softwar The device transfers the selected file to the flash memory device software.
-As soon as the update procedure is completed successi information that the device software was successfully up During the next startup, the device boots with the device transferred. , replacing the previously used fully, the device displays an odated.
+□ Open the Basic Settings > Software dialog. □ In the Software update frame, URL field, specify the URL for the device software image usin the following format: ftp://user:password@IP_address:port/path/to/software_image.bin You can also specify the URL without the user name and password.
+In this case, enter them in the Credentials window after clicking the Start button.
+Click the Start button.
+The device transfers the previously used device software to the backup memory.
+The device transfers the selected file to the flash memory, replacing the previously use device software.
+As soon as the update procedure is completed successfully, the device displays an information that the device software was successfully updated.
+During the next startup, the device boots with the device software that you have transferred.

-copy firmware remote ftp://
+copy firmware remote ftp:// user:password@10.0.1.159:21/path/to/ software_image.bin system

-user:password@10.0.1.159:21/path/to/

-software_image.bin system